 Watch for emails claiming to address an urgent matter

 One of the most common ways clickjacking software gets on devices is through targeted emails.
 Unfortunately, in a world where hackers have stolen billions of customer accounts with contact details, it only costs pennies per account for cybercriminals to buy this information.
 The likelihood of cybercriminals having at least your email account on file along with its associated bank is high.

 Watch out for emails that arrive in your inbox claiming to address an urgent matter requiring your attention.
 These emails require you to click a link, and that link could take you to a website that looks identical to your banking or other official website to fool you into downloading the latest version of the institution's app or filling out profile information.

-It's also important to avoid clicking on ads on Google or Facebook that offer something too good to be true or promote news or stories that seem out of the ordinary.
+It's important to avoid clicking on ads on search engine results pages or social media that appear to offer something too good to be true or promote news or stories that seem out of the ordinary.
 In some cases, clicking on these items could take you to a website that downloads clickjacking software onto your computer.
-Instead, look for the news on an alternative channel, such as a reputable, long-standing newspaper.
+Instead, look for the news on an alternative channel, such as a reputable, long-standing news source.
 If the news is real, it won't be hard to find on valid outlets.

 Install anti-clickjacking browser extensions

 To protect yourself against cybercrimes, including clickjacking, it’s strongly recommended to use a comprehensive antivirus.
 A quality antivirus should work 24/7 to secure your devices and data, blocking common and complex threats like viruses, malware, ransomware, spy apps and all the latest hacker tricks.